D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Introduction

 \section{Introduction}

-Real world data is ever evolving, new object categories appear and the old ones can become obsolete over time.
+Real world data is ever evolving and new object categories appear over time.
 Therefore, it is desired to learn models that can incrementally update their knowledge when the new data arrives, without forgetting the past concepts.
 Existing deep learning models \cite{lecun2015deep,schmidhuber2015deep} mostly consider a static world, where the learning happens once and if the model is trained on a new learning task, it catastrophically forgets the previously acquired knowledge \cite{kirkpatrick2017overcoming}.

-The goal of class incremental learning (CIL) is to continually learn new groups of classes (known as tasks) without overwriting old task information \cite{joseph2022energy}.
+The goal of class incremental learning (CIL) is to continually learn new groups of classes (also referred to as tasks) without overwriting old task information \cite{joseph2022energy}.
 The main challenge is to balance the stability-plasticity trade-off, i.e., the model should be able to adapt to new tasks (plastic but not to the point of forgetting) while retaining past knowledge (stable but not leading to intransigence) \cite{abraham2005memory}.
 The previous works mostly concentrate on convolutional neural networks (CNNs) in incremental learning settings \cite{icarl,lucir,mnemonic,der}.
-However, with the recent popularity of self-attention \cite{transformer} based Vision Transformers (ViT) \cite{vit}, they have been shown to outperform CNNs on conventional classification settings \cite{khan2021transformers}.
+However, self-attention \cite{transformer} based Vision Transformers (ViT) \cite{vit} have been shown to outperform CNNs on conventional classification settings \cite{khan2021transformers}.
 Therefore, understanding the capabilities of ViTs for CIL is an interesting and open research question.

 In this work, our goal is to develop a ViT model tailored for incremental learning settings.
 While ViTs have excelled in large data regimes, their plain versions lack the necessary inductive biases, thereby perform poorly on small datasets as compared to CNNs.
 This problem intensifies in incremental learning, where the new task dataset is generally much smaller than a typical full training set.
-Further, ViTs take longer to train and can easily get biased towards the newly introduced classes, ignoring the previous task information.
 A recent approach DyTox \cite{dytox} proposes the first incremental learning transformer model, however it has a dynamically expandable architecture which grows as the new tasks are learned.
-Further, they are based on a pure self-attention based architecture, where despite incorporating the spatial bias, the model requires a much longer training schedule per task to optimize.

 We propose a hybrid ViT model for Incremental learning called \Ours (Debiased Dual Distilled Transformer). \Ours is data efficient and can be used equally well for both large and small-scale datasets (Fig.~\ref{plot}).
 The hybrid ViT designs \cite{swin,nest,vaswani2021scaling,cct} have proved to be more successful compared to pure self-attention based ViT designs at a lower computational cost.
 Specifically, our approach is based on a Nested Vision Transformer \cite{nest}, that uses local self-attention within the patches and then hierarchically aggregates non-local information via convolution and pooling operations.
 The benefit manifests via improved data efficiency which is important for the incremental training where each task episode has a limited data belonging to a relatively small group of classes.